JohnFawkes/AURA/docs/config.md

    - You can create a new file named `config.yaml` in the root directory of your aura installation.

 2. **Edit the `config.yaml` File**:

-   - Open the `config.yaml` file in a text editor of your choice.
+   - Open `config.yaml` in your preferred text editor.
    - Modify the configuration settings according to your needs.
+Be sure to replace all placeholder values (e.g., `YOUR_API_KEY_HERE`, `YOUR_SERVER_URL`) with your actual credentials and URLs.

 3. **Place the `config.yaml` File**:

    - Place your configuration file in the `/config` directory on your Docker container.

+> **Note:** Always keep your configuration file secure and do not share sensitive information publicly.

 ---